DevExpress-Examples/XAF_how-to-search-for-objects-by-using-all-the-properties-or-by-using-more-complex-criteria-e1744/Readme.md

 # How to search for XAF objects using a complex criterion

-This example creates a pop-up window that allows users to perform custom object search.
+This example creates a pop-up window that allows users to perform a custom object search.

 ![MySearchClass window](my-search-class-window.png)

 ## Implementation Details

-1. Create a [non-persistent](https://docs.devexpress.com/eXpressAppFramework/116516/business-model-design-orm/non-persistent-objects) class with properties that we will be used to search persistent objects.
+1. Create a [non-persistent](https://docs.devexpress.com/eXpressAppFramework/116516/business-model-design-orm/non-persistent-objects) class with properties used to search persistent objects.
     _File to review: [MySearchClass.cs](CS/EFCore/ComplexSearchEF/ComplexSearchEF.Module/BusinessObjects/MySearchClass.cs)_
     ```cs
     [DomainComponent]